rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

 MacOS Yosemite version 10.10 or newer, such as El Capitan 10.11 or Sierra 10.12.

-Docker for Mac uses underlying software not in prior versions, so <strong>docker-machine</strong> commands that load and manage images depend on the installation of <strong>Virtualbox</strong>
+Docker for Mac uses underlying software not in prior versions, so NO obsoleted <strong>docker-machine</strong> commands that load and manage images depend on the installation of <strong>Virtualbox</strong>
-by the <strong>Docker Toolbox</strong>.
+by the deprecated <strong>Docker Toolbox</strong>.

-The new Docker for Mac makes obsolete the docker-machine commands, Docker Toolbox, and Virtualbox.

 ### Recap